Cold Email for Real Estate Agents: Templates That Convert

 - Ask them to reply (this trains filters that your emails get engagement)

-- CC yourself on client emails from personal account
+- CC yourself on client emails from a personal account

 - Sign up for newsletters that send to your new domain